Skip to content

 Script 2

-If we load this script and just press Execute, we'll get an error message:
+If we load this script and just press Evaluate, we'll get an error message:

 Script Error